|Todoque, Los Llanos de Aridane

 |Cueva de Las Palomas, Carr.
 El Hoyo Todoque, 38759 Santa Cruz de Tenerife

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 The Cueva de las Palomas (Cave of the Pigeons) was formed in 1949 during an eruption of the volcano San Juan.
-The eruption produced a lava field which is 6km by 3.5km in size with numerous lava tubes.
-There are at least 12 lava tubes, but Cueva de las Palomas is the longest with more than 500m.
+The eruption produced a lava field which is 6 km by 3.5 km in size with numerous lava tubes.
+There are at least 12 lava tubes, but Cueva de las Palomas is the longest with more than 500 m.
 It was originally longer, but the construction of the road LP-211 cut it into two pieces.
-On the other side is a another part named Cueva de Todoque II which is 150m long the original cave was 720m long.
-Still not the longest lava tube on Las Palmas, the Cueva Honda del Bejenado is the longest of over 100 lava tubes with 1,362m.
+On the other side is another part named Cueva de Todoque II which is 150 m long the original cave was 720 m long.
+Still not the longest lava tube on Las Palmas, the Cueva Honda del Bejenado is the longest of over 100 lava tubes with 1,362 m.

 This lava tube is very young, but it already has some history.
 Used for dead animals, destroyed by a road, full of pigeons, hence the name.
 This name seems to have been quite some problem.
-When the government sent surveyers in 1987, they invented names for all caves, but did not ask the locals if the caves already had a name.
-Obviously a behaviour the locals know for years but still despise.
-Later the cave was entered into the list of Natural Monuments with the wrong name and it took until 2009 until the name was corrected.
+When the government sent surveyors in 1987, they invented names for all caves, but did not ask the locals if the caves already had a name.
+They named this cave Tubo Volcánico de Todoque because it was close to the village Todoque.
+Not being asked or heard is obviously a behaviour the locals know for years but still despise.
+The cave was entered into the list of Natural Monuments in 1994 with the wrong name, then declared a Special Conservation Area (ZEC) of the Natura 2000 Network in 2009, again with the wrong name.
+It took until 2016 when the name was finally corrected.